 The government has increased the capital expenditure outlay to Rs 12.2 lakh crore for FY27 from Rs 11.2 lakh crore earlier.
 At the same time, the fiscal deficit is expected to ease marginally to 4.3 percent of GDP.
 Net tax collections are projected at Rs 28.7 lakh crore, while the overall size of the Budget has been estimated at Rs 53.5 lakh crore.

-No change in Income Tax Slabs
+1. No change in Income Tax Slabs

 Income tax rates and slabs have been kept unchanged, following the major reforms introduced last year.
-The Finance Minister announced measures to simplify tax compliance and provide relief to taxpayers, including an extension for revising income tax returns from December 31 to March 31, with a nominal fee.
+The Finance Minister announced measures to simplify tax compliance and provide relief to taxpayers, including an extension for revising income tax return from December 31 to March 31, with a nominal fee.

-Extension of ITR Filing and Revised Return Deadlines
+2. Extension of ITR Filing and Revised Return Deadlines

 For non-audit taxpayers, except those filing ITR-1 and ITR-2, the due date for submitting income tax returns has been extended to 31st August.
 This extension is applicable from FY 2025-26 (AY 2026-27).
 Simply put, the due dates for ITR-3 and ITR-4 have now been set at 31st August.
 For the upcoming assessment year, eligible taxpayers must ensure their returns are filed by 31st August 2026 to remain compliant.